• Skip to primary navigation

 Getting Married and Taxes: What you need to know for your next tax return

-Marriage is an exciting and joyful time, but when it comes tax and marriage, it’s also a source of confusion amongst taxpayers in Australia.
+Marriage is an exciting and joyful time, but when it comes tax and your spouse, it’s also a source of confusion amongst taxpayers in Australia.
 At Etax, prospective newlyweds often ask us about the tax implications of getting married.
 Often, they want to know whether a joint tax return is needed when their relationship status changes from single or de facto to married.

 Do we need to submit a joint return?

-In short, no.
+In short, no. They don’t exist in Australia!

 The idea of a joint tax return for a married couple or for a “household” is common in some countries.
 However, it has never been a feature of Australia’s taxation system.
 Our tax system is based on the taxable income of the individual, after factoring in all income, deductions and offsets.
 That means that in Australia, there is no need for (and no option for) a joint tax return.